shethinksnyc/JTC_WOW_CAPSTONE/README.md

 ----

-3. line graphs.ipynb : Shows a line graph for all the cities in final.csv
+3. line graphs.ipynb : Shows a line graph for all the cities in final.csv with the notes
-4. misc plots.ipynb : Shows several different plots with different data visualizations
+4. misc plots.ipynb : Shows several different plots with different data visualizations with notes
-5. per capita.ipynb : Shows a scatter plot for the dollar amount payout per capita (for the decade) ** Some cities were not included due to lack of transparency in the data which left some cities without any calendar year**
+5. per capita.ipynb : Shows a scatter plot for the dollar amount payout per capita (for the decade) with notes ** Some cities were not included due to lack of transparency in the data which left some cities without any calendar year**